 Residency in certain countries or geographic regions or travel to those areas may make you ineligible to donate.

 There is concern that the Zika virus may be transmitted by blood.
 The symptoms of Zika virus infection include fever, rash, joint pain, conjunctivitis, muscle pain and headache.
-You are deferred form donating for 4 weeks after:

 - The resolution of symptoms, if you had Zika virus infection